mesosphere/dcos-docs-site/pages/1.13/cli/install/index.md

 title: Installing the CLI
 menuWeight: 1
 excerpt: Installing the DC/OS command line interface
 enterprise: false
 ---

-The recommended method to install the DC/OS CLI is by getting the preformatted set of commands from the DC/OS web interface and running them in the terminal.
+The recommended method to install the DC/OS CLI is by getting the preformatted set of commands from the DC/OS UI and running them in the terminal.
 See the prerequisites and instructions for your operating system for more information:

 - [Installing on Linux](#linux)
 - [Installing on macOS](#macos)